 Most mal-unions require surgery where your orthopedic surgeon will cut a portion of the bone, also known as an “osteotomy.
 This needs to be performed in the area of the break in order to allow the doctor to reset it.

 An osteotomy is typically performed using the traditional “open” method versus a minimally invasive procedure.
 At the time of surgery, any infected bone or tissue is removed and treated with antibiotics to avoid osteomyelitis (bone infection).
 The limb is then realigned and stabilized using an internal fixation device, which could be a rod, screw or metal plate.

-To have the best result with surgery of this kind requires a surgeon who has the skill and expertise treating these types of fractures.
+To have the best result with surgery of this kind requires a surgeon who has the skill and expertise treating these types of fractures and performing reconstructive surgery to restore function.
 Dr. Allison has dedicated his practice towards treating patients with complicated orthopedic injuries and helping them achieve a successful outcome.